A national neutron beam program

 Building For the Future

-A national team of researchers led by the University of Windsor has completed a feasibility study to design and build a prototype compact accelerator-based neutron source that would be used to test neutron source technologies, as well as to conduct materials research and to develop and demonstrate an innovative cancer therapy using a neutron beam.
+A national team of researchers led by the University of Windsor has completed a feasibility study to design and build a prototype compact accelerator-driven neutron source (CANS) that would be used to test neutron source technologies, as well as to conduct materials research and to develop and demonstrate an innovative cancer therapy with a neutron beam.
+To take this CANS concept to the next step and conduct a technical design study, the University of Windsor will receive $2M under the recently awarded project, “Building a Future for Canadian Neutron Scattering Part 2.”

 Subscribe to Our Newsletter